datafiniti/data-fizz/AllMyBooksArePacked/README.md

 # Book Packer

 ## Instructions for use:
+In the command line:
 ```
 node --harmony index.js
 ```
+Be sure to install node beforehand.
 You may specify the name of the JSON file output.
-Currently the input (the data directory) is hardcoded.